Chicago Plan: Quantity theory and price level stability

-The Chicago plan was a monetary and banking reform program suggested in the wake of the Great Depression by a group of University of Chicago economists including Henry Simons, Garfield Cox, Aaron Director, Paul Douglas, Albert G. Hart, Frank Knight, Lloyd Mints and Henry Schultz.
+With 100% reserves, proponents argued, the government could maintain stable money supply growth aligned with economic output, potentially achieving price level stability.
+This would aim to eliminate monetary sources of business cycles while allowing markets to function in allocating resources.

+Proposal

+Main provisions of the Chicago Plan

 Its main provision was to require 100% reserves on deposits subject to check, so that "the creation and destruction of effective money through private lending operations would be impossible".
 The plan, in other words, envisaged to separate the issuing from the lending of money.
 This, according to its authors, would prevent the money supply from cyclically varying as bank loans were expanded or contracted.
 In addition, the payment system would become perfectly safe.
-No great monetary contraction as that of 1929-1933 could ever occur again.
+No great monetary contraction as that of 1929–1933 could ever occur again.